docs-newton/newton-api-docs/docs/authentication/Authentication.md

       -> Any request older than 5 minutes will be ignored.

-  2) Calculate the SHA256 hash of the concatenated string using your Client Secret Key
+  2) Calculate the SHA256 hash of the concatenated string using your Client Secret Key found in the API Access settings in the [Newton web app](https://web.newton.co).
-  3) Encode the hash in base 64
+  3) Encode the hash in Base64

-#### Newton Date
+#### NewtonDate

-Need to be the same date as the one hashed in the signature.
-Format is unix epoch and it needs to be floored.
+Must be the same date as the one hashed in the signature.
+Format is unix epoch and it *must to be floored*.

 #### Code Samples for Signature Generation